Denmark–Norway: Scanian War

-Napoleonic Wars and end of the Union
+French Revolutionary and Napoleonic Wars

-During the French Revolutionary Wars Denmark–Norway at first tried to stay neutral, so it could continue its trade with both France and the United Kingdom, but when it entered the League of Armed Neutrality, the British considered it a hostile action, and attacked Copenhagen in 1801 and again in 1807.
-In the 1807 attack on Copenhagen the British captured the entire Dano-Norwegian navy, burning most of the fleet and incorporating the remaining ships into the Royal Navy.
-The Dano-Norwegian navy was caught unprepared for any military operation and the British found the Dano-Norwegian navy still in dock after the winter season.
-The Dano-Norwegians were more concerned about preserving their continued neutrality and the entire Dano-Norwegian army was therefore gathered at Danevirke in the event of a French attack, leaving something undefended.
-The British attack of 1807 effectively forced the Dano-Norwegians into an alliance with the French, although without a fleet they could do little.
+During the French Revolutionary Wars, Denmark–Norway initially attempted to remain neutral and continue to trade with both France and Britain, though when it entered the Second League of Armed Neutrality the British considered this to be a hostile action and defeated a Danish fleet off Copenhagen in 1801.
+Six years later during the Napoleonic Wars, the British sent an expedition which besieged and occupied Copenhagen.
+Britain also captured most of the Dano-Norwegian navy, incorporating most of their prizes into the Royal Navy and destroying the rest.
+The Dano-Norwegian navy was caught unprepared for any military operation and the British found their ships still in dock after the winter season.
+The Dano-Norwegians were more concerned about preserving their continued neutrality and the entire Dano-Norwegian army was therefore gathered at Danevirke in the event of a French attack, leaving much of Denmark undefended.
+The British attack led the Dano-Norwegians into an alliance with France, although without a fleet they could do little.

+The end of the Union

-Denmark–Norway was defeated and had to cede the Kingdom of Norway to the King of Sweden at the Treaty of Kiel.
-Norway's overseas possessions were kept by Denmark.
-But the Norwegians objected to the terms of this treaty, and a constitutional assembly declared Norwegian independence on 17 May 1814 and elected the Crown Prince Christian Frederik as king of independent Norway.
+Denmark–Norway was defeated and King Frederick VI had to cede the Kingdom of Norway to the King Charles XIII of Sweden 14 January 1814 at the Treaty of Kiel, but Norway's overseas possessions were kept by Denmark.
+The Norwegians objected to the terms of this treaty, and a constitutional assembly declared Norwegian independence on 17 May 1814 and elected the Crown Prince Christian Frederik as king of independent Norway.
 Following a Swedish invasion, Norway was forced to accept a personal union between Sweden and Norway, but retained its liberal constitution and separate institutions, except for the foreign service.
 The union was dissolved in 1905.